SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 I need to thank a lot Bigcat Instruments for its free digital musical instruments, including the cello sound that I used.
 You can download it and other instruments in the links below[^1].

 I think that this video would be very useful for practicing, and I would be really happy if my video would help with that! <br>
 For that reason I added subtitles <span class="iconify" data-icon="ic:baseline-subtitles"></span> with Subtitle Edit in order to display which instruments and when they join with the others in the song.
-I don't know if it can be useful, but certainly doesn't hurt. 🙂 <br>
+I don't know if it can be useful, but certainly it doesn't hurt. 🙂 <br>
 Moreover, I started to learn and practice violin especially to play this song!

 I need to say it: it was an incredible Experience!
 Thanks for reading.